 If there are no complications, a person will usually recover quickly.

 If further complications from vitamin A toxicity have occurred, such as liver or kidney damage, a doctor will treat these separately.
-Liver damage from hypervitaminosis is not always reversible, however.
+Liver damage from hypervitaminosis is

 Vitamin A requirements vary depending on a person’s age, sex, and whether they are pregnant.